CalvinLoke/bad-apple/README.md

 This thus leads to the frame accuracy drifting.

 **UPDATE on 22/04/21**

 With the replacement of the `playsound` library with `pygame`, the error over time seemed to have been fixed.
 Though, further improvements and optimizations to the code can still be done.
-As of current, performance is not optimal
+As of current, performance is still not optimal.
+A major bottleneck lies in the IOPS when dealing with the .txt files, am still trying to find a better implementation.

 I am also looking into improving frame extraction and generation times.

+**UPDATE ON 23/04/21**

+It seems that frame extraction is heavily bottle-necked by the drive's IOPS, and adding threads did not seem to expediate frame extraction further.
+I have created some rudimentary code for process-based and threading-based frame extraction, am looking to implement it for the ASCII generation soon.

 # Current known issues and bugs
 Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
 I am currently